drekka/DayType/README.md

 Where `T: DayCodable` and `Configurator: ISO8601Configurator`.

 Internally `DayType` uses an `ISO8601DateFormatter` to read and write [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) strings.
-As there are a variety of ISO8601 formats, this property wrapper allows you to pre-configure the formatter before it is used.
+As there are a variety of ISO8601 formats, this property wrapper allows you to pre-configure the formatter before it processes the string.

 For example: